moe-mizrak/validator-guard/README.md

 > [!TIP]
 > Attribute flags as follows:
-> - TARGET_METHOD : Marks that attribute declaration is allowed only in class methods.
+> - `TARGET_METHOD` : Marks that attribute declaration is allowed only in class methods.
-> - IS_REPEATABLE : Attribute declaration in the same place is allowed multiple times.
+> - `IS_REPEATABLE` : Attribute declaration in the same place is allowed multiple times.
-> - TARGET_PARAMETER: Marks that attribute declaration is allowed only in function or method parameters.
+> - `TARGET_PARAMETER` : Marks that attribute declaration is allowed only in function or method parameters.

 Glossary: